When two or three are gathered in His name, what Jesus said they should be doing.

 If the lost in this passage includes those who have sinned against us, then Jesus may be telling us that our goal in confronting them is not to beat them up emotionally or spiritually for what they’ve done wrong or to cut them off from the flock (our churches) if they wander away.
 It is to continually look for ways to bring them back into fellowship with the rest of the flock.
 Perhaps that is where Jesus is, in those situations where we know a brother has sinned and choose a path that restores them to fellowship rather than one that drives them away.

-Is it about unlimited and unconditional forgiveness?
+Is this about unlimited and unconditional forgiveness?

 This understanding of Matthew 18:20, that its context could be how to restore a brother who has sinned against us and the importance of forgiving them, is consistent with the parable of the unmerciful servant that follows in Matthew 18:21-35.